henrik7264/PY_Actors/README.md

                       Timer(1000, ...)))
 ```

-A state id is identified by a unique number, string, enumeration etc. Use enumerations as shown above.
-This is a nice way to define state ids.

-Two types of transitions can at the moment be used.
-That is the Message transition
-which is triggered by a Message that is published by an Actor, and the Timer transition
-that is triggered by a timer timeout.

 Observe that there are some name clashes here.
 The Timer class with we introduced in the previous chapter
 collides with the Timer class of the Statemachine.
-They are two distinct class with almost the same functionalitym,
+They are two distinct class with almost the same functionality,
-but one is a Transition to be used
+but one is a Transition to be used together with a Statemachine.
+The other is just a normal timer object.

 #### Creating a Transition

-To get the full picture of the functionality of the Statemachine we have to understand transitions.
+To get the full picture of the state machine's capabilities we have to understand transitions.
 A transition is triggered by an event.
+When it is triggered it will perform an action (optional),
+and finally it will change to a new/next state (optional).

 ```python
 class States(Enum):